 - I can handle responsibilities: I love to help and there is a lot I can do!
-Please make my environment easy to access and give me lots opportunities to work side by side with you.
+Please make my environment easy to access and give me lots of opportunities to work side-by-side with you.

 - Let me struggle: Wait before you rush in and rescue me from a difficult situation, sometimes I just need to try a few more times – and just watch how proud I will be when it’s done!